What I want for Kitchener

 Environmental sustainability depends on federal, provincial, and municipal governments, working with businesses and individuals... click to read more.

-Participatory budgeting is the act of setting aside a portion of the operating budget for community residents to spend as they see fit.
+I believe in setting aside a portion of the operating budget for community residents to spend as they see fit.
 Read more here.

 Equity and inclusion for everyone